Bryan6734/SPAR-final/README.md

 ---

-**Goal:** For a given amount of compression, how much does model performance deteriorate on the GPQA-diamond dataset?

-Some initial thoughts:
+Before I start, let's clarify the goal: we want to know *how much* model performance deteriorates on the GPQA-diamond dataset when we compress questions.

+There are a couple questions you could ask:

+1. How should we go about compression?
-1. GPQA-diamond: graduate-level questions,
+2. GPQA-diamond: graduate-level questions,
-2. One of the difficulties is that questions have varying levels of complexity;
+3. One of the difficulties is that questions have varying levels of complexity;

+**Predicted Difficulties:**

+**Future Directions**
+- *Control for initial difficulty of the problem*

+Suppose you have two questions that are conceptually similar in difficulty, but one just has more essential information than the other.
+I would theorize that question

+Some of the questions just have more essential information than others;